FIU-ELF/Tiny-vGS/README.md

 1. Thank you Pieter Noordhuis for your hard work with [GOES Tools](https://github.com/pietern/goestools)
 2. Thank you to [Nooelec](https://www.nooelec.com/store/) for creating kits that make GOES more accessible to the every day user
 3. Thank you to the team that contributed to this project as part of the 2022 Microsoft Hackathon
+4. The students at Olin College and Florida International University that built 2 Tiny vGS ground stations.